NanTheBeast/Rosalind/README.md

 # Targeted_seq
-This is a template for targeted sequencing analysis
+This is a template for targeted sequencing analysis.